 Provided that you can show documents supporting your claim that you will have a great difficulty to make payments on time, we will offer different kinds of instalment plans.
 When an instalment plan has been agreed upon, no interest on arrears will be demanded.

 Financial support to entrepreneurs

-If your business is based in Mariehamn, apply via the e-form (only in Swedish).
+If your business is based in Mariehamn, apply via the e-form for financial support for sole entrepreneurs (only in Swedish).

 Advice and guidelines

 National recommendations regarding the corona virus change frequently and thus the City of Mariehamn does not offer any recommendations regarding treatments or actions to stop the virus from spreading.
 Instead we refer to ÅHS and THL who update their information continuously.

 Guidelines, information and medical information can be found on ahs.ax. ÅHS has also created a corona line that can be reached at 018-535313.